“Pregnancy is a gift from heaven.”

 Peeing—the constant peeing would have been enough on its own to make me dislike pregnancy.
 Do the pregnancy-lovers not have this problem?
 Or do they just not mind waddling to the bathroom every five minutes?
 Never mind, don’t tell me.
 Optimism makes me angry.

 Yeah, so in case you haven’t already inferred from my cryptic, thinly veiled sarcasm, I was not so much a fan of pregnancy.
 It’s been a while, and I had almost forgotten how awful it was.
 But a friend recently messaged me: “Why do I feel like I’m doing something wrong?
 It seems like everyone loves being pregnant, and I’m the only one who hates it!”

 You are not alone.
 Lots of us hate pregnancy.
 It’ll be tough—it’ll downright suck at times—but you’ll get through it.
 Then you’ll finally be able to hold that precious little screaming bundle of joy in your arms, and you will make it your life’s mission not to screw her up too terribly.

-And we’ll bitch about that instead.
+And then we’ll bitch about that instead.

 *Disclaimer: I do realize pregnancy is a gift not to be taken lightly.
 But I am taking it lightly, at least for today, because there are parts of pregnancy (lots of parts) that really, truthfully suck.
 And it’s OK to admit that and not feel guilty for having not-so-positive feelings about pregnancy.

 **I forgot to mention that my second baby also kicked the inside of my vagina until I cried; my feet grew a whole size and never shrunk back to normal; and my nipples are now the size of small plates.
-So just add that to the pile.